ReactiveSets/toubkal/README.md

 A company could run multiple services through a single network of stateless event dispatchers, acting as web service aggregator.

-The different nodes of an XS network communicate using the XS protocol that provides the Subscribe / Push service over a reliable transport (such as Sockets, WebSockets, ...) but not necessarily guarantying the order of packets.
-So XS could also work over a protocol that would only guaranty the delivery of packets.
+The different nodes of a Toubkal network communicate using the Toubkal protocol that provides the Subscribe / Push service over a reliable transport (such as Sockets, WebSockets, ...) but not necessarily guarantying the order of packets.
+So Toubkal could also work over a protocol that would only guaranty the delivery of packets.

-The XS protocol therefore provides a much higher level alternative to existing web services protocols such as SOAP and REST, allowing to build efficiently complex real-time applications with no additional code.
+The Toubkal protocol therefore provides a much higher level alternative to existing web services protocols such as SOAP and REST, allowing to build efficiently complex real-time applications with no additional code and much less documentation since only application dataflows need to be documented.

 ### Realtime Data Portability, Business Opportunities

-A network of services sharing the same event dispatcher network enables to effectively separate **XS Data Providers** from **XS Application Providers** increasing business opportunities arising from the portability of reactive dataflows updated in real-time and as authorized by end-users.
+A network of services sharing the same event dispatcher network enables to effectively separate **Toubkal Data Providers** from **Toubkal Application Providers** increasing business opportunities arising from the portability of reactive dataflows updated in real-time and as authorized by end-users.

-Within an XS network, end-users no longer need to duplicate their personal data endlessly and updates are propagated to all applications in realtime putting an end to today's world of out-of-date data between services.
+Within a Toubkal network, end-users no longer need to duplicate their personal data endlessly and updates are propagated to all applications in realtime putting an end to today's world of out-of-date data between services.

 People will now expose their data, using a variety of services to view, edit, and publish their data to other people.